How to Choose the Right Uptime Monitor in 2026

 What monitor should an agency use for client sites?

 If your use case fits one of the three Velprove-recommended segments above (solo founder, ecommerce, or early-stage SaaS without enterprise procurement compliance requirements), start a free Velprove account.
-The free plan includes 10 HTTP monitors across 5 global regions, a browser login monitor for your account or checkout flow, multi-step API monitors up to 3 steps, and a public status page.
+The free plan includes 10 monitors total across 5 global regions, one of which can be a browser login monitor for your account or checkout flow, plus multi-step API monitors up to 3 steps and a public status page.
 No credit card required.
 If your use case fits one of the other three segments, the linked sibling comparison above is the right starting point instead.